websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## What about Mailchimp, Infusionsoft, Marketo, HubSpot...?

-Mail Rep works along side your existing mail delivery services to make sure everything is configured correctly so your emails reach your customers' inboxes.
+Mail Rep works along side your existing mail delivery services to make sure everything is configured correctly.
+Your emails still leave from from your existing services to reach your customers' inboxes.

 ## Who are you?